 - Darning Needle

 The completed blanket was supposed to be a 36in square.
-However, my husband and I are superhero nerds (he’s a Batman fan) and as I was working on decreasing the number of chains he said that it looked like the Superman logo.
+However, my husband and I are superhero nerds (he’s a Batman fan) and as I was working on decreasing the number of blocks he said that it looked like the Superman logo.

 I was a little hesitant about following his suggestion and just leaving it as is, but once I finished the project I was very pleased with the results. ( He also suggested outlining everything in black.)